 - How to Crochet a Granny Stitch in Rows

 - How to Make a Crochet Rib Stitch (Photo Tutorial)

 - How to Crochet the Shell Stitch (Step-by-Step Instructions)

 - How to Crochet the Waffle Stitch

 - How to Corner-to-Corner Crochet (C2C) for Beginners

 - How to Crochet Back Loop Only (BLO) Single Crochet

 Crochet Blanket Patterns

-Here are some Crochet Blanket patterns if you’d like to try your hand at making some crochet blankets with the stitches you’ve just learned:
+Here are some Crochet Blanket patterns if you’d like to try your hand at making some crochet blankets and crochet baby blankets with the stitches you’ve just learned:

 Wow!
-That was a lot of crochet stitches.
+That was a lot of easy crochet stitches to learn!